How Honduras' Former Top Cop May Seal Fate of Embattled Ex-President

 The arrest and possible extradition of a former Honduras police chief suspected of drug trafficking could provide explosive evidence in the case against recently-detained former president Juan Orlando Hernández – accused of drug crimes by the US government.

-Juan Carlos Bonilla Valladares, the former director of Honduras police better known as “El Tigre,” was arrested at a toll both outside capital city Tegucigalpa on March 9.
-He faces extradition to the United States, where prosecutors accuse him of participating in a state-sponsored drug trafficking conspiracy implicating top Honduras officials, including former president Hernández.
-It comes just weeks after Honduras police arrested Hernández, also wanted for extradition on drug trafficking charges.
+Juan Carlos Bonilla Valladares, the former director of Honduras police better known as “El Tigre,” was arrested at a toll booth outside the capital city, Tegucigalpa, on March 9.
+He faces extradition to the United States, where prosecutors accuse him of participating in a state-sponsored drug trafficking conspiracy implicating top Honduras officials, including Hernández.
+It comes just weeks after Honduras police arrested the former president, also wanted for extradition on drug trafficking charges.

 SEE ALSO: Former Honduras President Accused of Drug Conspiracy That Moved 500 Tons of Cocaine